 Deep Purple and Judas Priest

 Of course, such a brilliant and new work as Paranoid could not but make a splash.
 All over the world, but, above all, in England, native to Black Sabbath.
 In a couple of years, such groups as Deep Purple and Judas Priest appeared to the world.
-The main difference between the former and Osbourne's gang was that everyone in Deep Purple was professional musicians, with education, real masters of their craft.
+The main difference between the former and Osbourne's gang was that everyone in Deep Purple was professional musician, with education, real masters of their craft.

 And although with this approach they did not fit the reckless gang from Birmingham, their sound will also ultimately have a significant impact on the development of the genre in England and outside the country.
 First of all, of course, we are talking about synthesizer parts from John Lord - perhaps the best keyboardist in the history of rock music.